SimonLeclere/discord-hangman/docs/gettingStarted.md

 - When the game mode is set to `'random'`, the word to guess is drawn at random.
 - In `'custom'` mode, a player is randomly chosen to pick the word.
 This player will not be able to participate in the game afterwards.

+In both gamemodes, failing to guess the whole word will result in the player being eliminated !

 ## Customize the word

 To use a defined word, for example a word in your language, you can use the `option.word` option.